 After you install the App-V client, with Administrator permissions, run the PowerShell Get-AppvClientConfiguration cmdlet, and ensure that EnablePackageScripts is set to 1.
 If it is not set to 1, run Set-AppvClientConfiguration -EnablePackageScripts $true.

 Citrix App-V components

-The Citrix App-V component software is installed and enabled by default when you install a VDA.
+The Citrix App-V component software is excluded by default when you install a VDA.

-If you expressly disable installation of the Citrix App-V components during VDA installation, but later want to use App-V applications: In the Windows machine’s Programs and Features list, right-click the Citrix Virtual Delivery Agent entry and then select Change.
+If you do not include the Citrix App-V components during VDA installation, but later want to use App-V applications: In the Windows machine’s Programs and Features list, right-click the Citrix Virtual Delivery Agent entry and then select Change.
 A wizard launches.
 In the wizard, enable the option that installs and enables App-V publishing components.

 Add or remove App-V packages in the Application Library